-- Paddock selection is critical.
-Choose free-draining soil with pH neutral to alkaline, and minimal sodicity, salinity and boron toxicity.
-Consider herbicide residues, likely weed presence and available weed control options. - Having adequate moisture for the plant to grow tall enough to be harvestable is essential.
-Seeding systems that retain stubble, thus aiding in reducing evaporation losses from the soil, are recommended.
-Consider inter-row seeding into standing cereal stubble.
-This helps lentil plants to grow tall and erect, making harvest more efficient. - In choosing varieties factor in maturity, disease resistance, seeding time and farming system used.
+- Having adequate moisture for the plant to grow tall enough to be harvestable is essential.
+Sowing systems that retain stubble, thus aiding in reducing evaporation losses from the soil, are recommended.
+Consider inter-row sowing into standing cereal stubble.
+This helps lentil plants to grow tall and erect, making harvest more efficient. - In choosing varieties factor in maturity, disease resistance, sowing time and farming system used.
 Consideration must be paid to market type, end user and delivery point when selecting varieties.
-Consider forward contracts if on-farm storage is not available. - Always use quality seed and stick to recommended seeding depth (2-6 cm). - Seeding on time (late April to May) is important to maximise yields, especially in drier situations. - In wetter situations in the south-west of Western Australia, lentil can be sown much later without significantly affecting yield.
-Increase the seeding rate if seeding is very late. - Use a seeding rate that is likely to achieve a plant density of 120 plants per square metre (approximately 50-60 kg for medium-sized seed per hectare). - Inoculate seed with Group F rhizobia (Group E can also has some efficacy) and supply adequate nutrition (fertiliser) - Manage pests and weeds during the crop's establishment and early growth.
-Monitor crops regularly for pests. - Control foliar diseases through careful paddock selection (avoiding recent pathogen inoculum), crop canopy management and strategic fungicide applications as required. - High humidity and excessive rainfall during the growing season encourages vegetative growth, which limits yield and can reduce seed quality. - Excessive drought and/or high temperatures during flowering and pod-fill also reduce yields. - Harvest as soon as the crop is mature.
-Lentil crops can turn brittle once fully matured and can be prone to shattering, especially following summer rainfall. - To maximise grain quality, handle the grain carefully and avoid equipment blockages. - Harvest during cooler conditions to improve harvest efficiency and reduce the risk of fire. - Consider on-farm storage of lentil grain to enable access to more lucrative markets after harvest.
+Consider forward contracts if on-farm storage is not available. - Always use quality seed and stick to recommended sowing depth (2-6 cm). - Sowing on time (late April to May) is important to maximise yields, especially in drier situations. - In wetter situations in southern Australia, lentil can be sown much later without significantly affecting yield.
+Increase the sowing rate if sowing is very late. - Use a sowing rate that is likely to achieve a plant density of 120 plants per square metre (approximately 50-60 kg seed/ha for medium-sized seed). - Inoculate seed with Group F rhizobia (Group E can also have some efficacy) and supply adequate nutrition (fertiliser). - Manage pests and weeds during the crop's establishment and early growth.
+Monitor crops regularly for pests. - Control foliar diseases through careful paddock selection (avoiding recent pathogen inoculum), crop canopy management and strategic fungicide applications as required. - High humidity and excessive rainfall during the growing season encourage vegetative growth, which limits yield and can reduce seed quality. - Excessive drought and/or high temperatures during flowering and pod-fill also reduce vields. - Harvest as soon as the crop is mature.
+Lentil crops can turn brittle once fully matured and can be prone to shattering, especially following summer rainfall. - To maximise grain quality, handle the grain carefully and avoid equipment blockages. - Harvest during cooler conditions to improve harvest efficiency and reduce the risk of fire. - Consider on-farm storage of lentil grain to enable access to more lucrative markets after harvest.1 i) MORE INFORMATION